hheelweg/PyeDNA/README.md

 Future high-throughput platform for creating DNA/chromophore structures, performing all-atom MD and analyzing trajectories with classical and quantum methods.
 Currenty has the folling functions implemented:

-- Create double stranded DNA helix (`double_helix`)
+- Create double stranded DNA helix (`double_helix`) with NAB
 - Attach dye molecules (currently only `CY3`, `CY5`) in desired orientation
 - Run AMBER MD on the DNA/dye composite
-- Analyze trajectories classicaly and quantum-mechanically (DFT/TDDFT)
+- Analyze trajectories classicaly and quantum-mechanically (DFT/TDDFT) with `pyscf`

 Future versions will include:
+- Creation of more complex DNA structure
+- Modules for construct dye input structures from ChemDraw (`.cdx`) files
+- More functionality to analyze trajectories classically
-- add
+- ...

+Stay tuned 🚨